Is the title confusing?

 There are three exams of six hours each and you have to clear all the exams.

 The first exam happens in June or December and the remaining exams happen in June only.

-All the three exams check your knowledge for financial analysis and sense of ethics.
+All three exams check your knowledge for financial analysis and a sense of ethics.

 The first exam tests the financial concepts basically; the second exam tests financial analysis skills and intensive accounting procedures while the third exam tests portfolio management skills and decision-making potential.

-Lastly, it is of utmost important that you, the charter holder, maintain the norms and regulations recommended by the CFA Institute Code of Ethics and Standards of Professional Conduct.
+Lastly, it is of utmost importance that you, the charter holder, maintain the norms and regulations recommended by the CFA Institute Code of Ethics and Standards of Professional Conduct.

 Once you get the charter, you can begin working for institutional investors as a financial analyst.

 There is a lot of scope for CFA charter holders.
-According to the Bureau of Labor Statistics, there will be a 23% increase in jobs for Financial Analysts, 15% increase for Commodities Agents and 9% increase for Financial Managers between 2010 and 2020.
-Of course, you need to have CFA charter to get these positions.
+According to the Bureau of Labor Statistics, there will be a 23% increase in jobs for Financial Analysts, a 15% increase for Commodities Agents and a 9% increase for Financial Managers between 2010 and 2019.
+Of course, you need to have a CFA charter to get these positions.

 Here is a chart highlighting the differences.